ActiveState/AS-Notebook/README.md

 ### Requirements

 * ActiveState StateTool is installed.
-* The runtimes you want Jupyter notebook to recognize have ipykernel installed and are checked out on your system.
+* The projects/runtimes to be installed into Jupyter Notebook have ipykernel installed and are checked out on your system.
-* macOS or Linux
+* macOS or Linux only
 * Your local Jupyter IDE is looking for kernels in the default paths